top of page

 The Challenge

-Results (Projected)
+Results (Pending)

 The Constraints

-A monthly budget that limited how much user research and design iterations I could carry out
+• A monthly budget that limited how much user research and design iterations I could carry out

 ISSUE 1: 60% of participants didn't know what the word 'Navy' meant on this screen